emembrives/pyrite/README.md

 to deploy and that requires moderate server resources.
 [Pyrite](https://pyrite.video) is an alternative web client and management interface for Galène, based on the [Vue](https://v3.vuejs.org/) framework.
-Checkout the [documentation](./docs/index.md) to learn about Pyrite's [features](./docs/features.md) and deployment options.
+Checkout the [documentation](./docs/index.md) for more information about Pyrite's [features](./docs/features.md) and deployment instructions.

 # Getting Started